 Andri Georgiadou was born in Limassol, Cyprus.
 She is an Assistant Professor at the Nottingham University Business School and the Director of Equality Inclusion Diversity (EQUIDY) Center.
-Andri is a nominee for the Greek International Women Award (GIWA 2021) for Social Science, the recipient of the the 2020 Global Equality & Diversity Award for Research; the 2019 Women in the Academy of International Business Emerging Scholar Award; the 2018 Fulbright Visiting Scholar Award; the 2016 European Management Review Best Reviewer Award, and the 2014 Graduate Scholar Award for Diversity in Organizations, Communities & Nations.
+Andri is a nominee for the Greek International Women Award (GIWA 2021) for Social Science, the recipient of the 2020 Global Equality & Diversity Award for Research; the 2019 Women in the Academy of International Business Emerging Scholar Award; the 2018 Fulbright Visiting Scholar Award; the 2016 European Management Review Best Reviewer Award, and the 2014 Graduate Scholar Award for Diversity in Organizations, Communities & Nations.
 Dr Georgiadou sits on the Editorial Board of the journal of International Studies of Management & Organization.
-She has authored and/or co-authored a plethora of scientific papers published in prestigious international journals such as Gender Work & Organization, European Management Review, Tourism Management, etc., and is also a reviewer in many international scientific journals and conferences.
+Her work has led to publications in leading peer-reviewed journals, such as Human Resource Management Journal, Gender Work & Organization, and European Management Review among others, and several book chapters.

 Andri is the Elected Representative-at-Large of the Management Education and Development Division of the Academy of Management (AOM), the Deputy Chair and Vice Chair Events for Academy of International Business (AIB) Western Europe chapter.
 She has been invited as a Keynote Speaker at international conferences and workshops organized at renowned universities including the University of Southern California, the Rutgers University of New Jersey, and international business networks such as the Institute of Leadership & Management and the European Women’s Management Development International Network.
 She served as the chairwoman/member of many organizational/ scientific committees at various international conferences.